Tenerife: Massifs

 The Teno massif (Macizo de Teno) is located on the northwestern edge of the island.
 Like Anaga, it includes an area of outcroppings and deep gorges formed by erosion.
 However, the materials here are older (about 7.4 million years old).
 Mount Gala represents its highest elevation at 1342 m.
 The most unusual landscape of this massif is found on its southern coast, where the Acantilados de Los Gigantes ("Cliffs of the Giants") present vertical walls reaching heights of 500 m in some places.

 The Adeje massif (Macizo de Adeje) is situated on the southern tip of the island.
 Its main landmark is the Roque del Conde ("Count's Rock"), with an elevation of 1001 m.
-This massif is not as impressive as the others due to its diminished initial structure, since in addition to with the site's greater geologic age it has experienced severe erosion of its material, thereby losing its original appearance and extent.
+This massif is not as impressive as the others due to its diminished initial structure; in addition to the site's greater geologic age, it has undergone severe erosion, thereby losing its original appearance and extent.

 Dorsals

-The Dorsal mountain ridge or Dorsal of Pedro Gil covers the area from the start at Mount La Esperanza, at a height of about 750 m, to the center of the island, near the Caldera de Las Cañadas, with Izaña, as its highest point at 2390 m (MSLP).
-These mountains have been created due to basaltic fissural volcanism through one of the axis that gave birth to the vulcanism of this area.
+The Dorsal mountain ridge or Dorsal of Pedro Gil covers the area from the start at Mount La Esperanza, at a height of about 750 m, to the centre of the island, near the Caldera de Las Cañadas, with Izaña, as its highest point at 2390 m (MSLP).
+These mountains were formed by basaltic fissural volcanism along one of the axes that gave rise to volcanism in this area.

-The Abeque Dorsal was formed by a chain of volcanoes that join the Teno with the central insular peak of Teide-Pico Viejo starting from another of the three axis of Tenerife's geological structures.
-On this dorsal we find the historic volcano of Chinyero whose last eruption happened in 1909.
+The Abeque Dorsal was formed by a chain of volcanoes that joins the Teno with the central insular peak of Teide-Pico Viejo, starting from another of the three axes of Tenerife's geological structures.
+On this dorsal we find the historic volcano of Chinyero, whose last eruption happened in 1909.

-The South Dorsal or Dorsal of Adeje is part of the last of the structural axis.
+The South Dorsal or Dorsal of Adeje is part of the last of the structural axes.
 The remains of this massive rock show the primordial land, also showing the alignment of small volcanic cones and rocks around this are in Tenerife's South.

 Valleys and ravines

 Valleys are another of the island's features.
 The most important are Valle de La Orotava and Valle de Güímar, both formed by the mass sliding of great quantities of material towards the sea, creating a depression of the land.
-Other valleys tend to be between hills formed by deposits of sediments from nearby slopes, or simply wide ravines which in their evolution have become typical valleys.
+Other valleys tend to be between hills formed by sediment deposits from nearby slopes, or simply wide ravines that have, over time, become typical valleys.

-Tenerife has a large number of ravines, which are a characteristic element of the landscape, caused by erosion from surface runoff over a long period.
-Notable ravines include Ruiz, Fasnia and Güímar, Infierno, and Erques, all of which have been designated protected natural areas by Canarian institutions.
+Tenerife has many ravines, a characteristic feature of the landscape caused by long-term erosion from surface runoff.
+Notable ravines include Ruiz, Fasnia, and Güímar, Infierno, and Erques, all of which have been designated protected natural areas by Canarian institutions.